autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 It is important to note that AFD runs alongside Autonity's Tendermint proof of stake consensus implementation and is _fully automated_: accountability events are generated and processed by protocol; no manual intervention by validator operators is required.

 AFD functions by submitting, verifying, and processing accountability event proofs by epoch.
-Suspected rule infractions are:
+Rule infractions can be:

 - directly submitted as a _fault_ proof by a _reporting_ validator
 - promoted from accusations where they are: